Detect preamble in data

 [1+1i; 1-1i](default) | column vector

-The object uses this sequence to detect the presence of the preamble
+object uses this sequence to detect the presence of the preamble in the

-the preamble can be any real or complex sequence.
+'Symbol', the preamble can be any real or complex

 Complex Number Support: Yes